mathoudebine/turing-smart-screen-python/.github/ISSUE_TEMPLATE/feature_request.md

 You can drag and drop photos here to add them to the description.

 **Environment:**
- - Revision of this project [e.g. 1.1.1, `main` branch, specific commit]
+ - Revision of this project [e.g. 3.7.0, `main` branch, specific commit]
  - OS with version [e.g. Windows 11, Ubuntu 22.04]
- - Python version [e.g. Python 3.8]
+ - Python version [e.g. Python 3.13]
- - Hardware [e.g. Intel CPU, Nvidia GPU, Raspberry Pi 3 B+ ...]
+ - Hardware [e.g. Intel CPU, Nvidia GPU, Raspberry Pi 5 ...]

 **Additional context**
 Add any other context or screenshots about the feature request here.